I Love You, Goodbye (film)

-Story
+Plot

-Lizelle Jimenez (Angelica Panganiban) is in a new relationship with Surgeon Adrian Benitez (Gabby Concepcion).

-Everything appears to be going well until Adrian's daughter from a previous marriage, Ysa (Kim Chiu), arrives from abroad and lives with them.
-Ysa, spares no time in showing her dislike for Lizelle, unbeknownst to Adrian.
+Lizelle Jimenez is in a relationship with surgeon Adrian Benitez.
+Everything appears to be going well until Adrian's daughter from a previous marriage, Ysa, arrives from abroad and lives with them.
+Ysa shows her dislike for Lizelle, unbeknownst to Adrian.

-Adrian is sued for malpractice and the investigation start to cause conflict in Adrian and Lizelle's relationship.

-Feeling unwanted Lizelle finds comfort in the seductive photographer Gary Angeles (Derek Ramsay) whom we discover early on as the ex-boyfriend of Lizelle (of four years), but is now dating Ysa.

-Lizelle and Gary rekindled their romance, with the latter admitting that he dated Ysa to get back with Lizelle.
-Ysa tried to win Gary's heart but Gary admitted that he loved someone else.
+Adrian is sued for malpractice and the investigation starts to cause conflict in Adrian and Lizelle's relationship.
+Feeling unwanted, Lizelle finds comfort in the seductive photographer and ex-boyfriend Gary Angeles, who is now dating Ysa.
+Lizelle and Gary rekindle their romance, with the latter admitting that he dated Ysa to get back with Lizelle.
+Ysa tries to win Gary's heart but Gary admits that he loves someone else.

-Lizelle and Gary decided to run away together, but Lizelle was stood up.
-Lizelle went back to Adrian and asked to be married to him.
-They were in the midst of the wedding preparation when a lawyer sought Lizelle out, stating that Lizelle is the sole beneficiary of Gary, and was shown a death certificate.
-Adrian went home to Lizelle crying on the sofa, admitting she tried to leave him for Gary, but he didn't show up.
-Then she presented him the death certificate stating he knows Gary died because he is listed as the first responder.
+Lizelle and Gary decide to elope, but Lizelle is stood up.
+Lizelle returns to Adrian and asks to marry him.
+During the wedding preparations, a lawyer informs Lizelle that Gary has died and named her his sole beneficiary of Gary.
+Adrian goes home to see Lizelle crying, admitting she tried to leave him for Gary, but he didn't show up.
+Adrian tells her that he knows Gary because he tried to treat him before he died.

-Adrian recounted his story, he admitted to Lizelle that he knows she is meeting Gary that day and is leaving him.
-He went to Gary stating he won't give her without a fight, while arguing, Gary tried to cross the road but got struck by a car.
-He was dead on arrival.
+Adrian recounts his story, admitting to Lizelle that he knew she was meeting Gary and planned to leave him.
+He then confronted Gary.
+While arguing, Gary tried to cross the road but was struck by a car and died shortly after.

-Lizelle asked for forgiveness.
-They resolved their problems and decided to continue with the marriage.
-Lizelle was then shown laying flowers down at Gary's tomb before walking away hand in hand with Adrian.
+After Lizelle asks for forgiveness, they resolve their problems and proceed with the marriage.
+Lizelle is shown laying flowers at Gary's tomb before walking away hand in hand with Adrian.